pdhai1996/Rwazi/README.md

     longitude: -74.0060,
     radius: 5
   To start testing
+  All the place information is Fakes and use for testing only
 - **Favorites Management**: Add places to favorites → List favorites → Remove from favorites

 ### Seeding Test Data